Ferry to Juneau a fantastic cruise through the inland passage

 Juneau, the capital city of Alaska is not accessible by road; it can only be reached by boat or plane.
 The scenery, mountains, forests, waterways and glaciers are stunning.
 It is a great place to see wildlife, including bald eagles, humpback whales, orcas and bears.

-Finally, after 56 hours on the ferry, we landed in Juneau at 5 a.m.
+Finally, after 56 hours on the ferry to Juneau, we landed there at 5 a.m.
 We booked a car from “Rent a Wreck.”
 The wreck arrived at 6 a.m., and we drove into town to find a restaurant for breakfast.
 This was one of the best car rental companies we have used.
 Driving on the opposite side of the road when you are tired was challenging.

 On our days in Juneau, we were very busy.
 We had to cancel all upcoming trips and called our travel insurance company several times.
 To make it worse, we had great difficulties sending emails to Australia.
 However, in the end, we were able to spend a few hours exploring the stunning Mendenhall glaciers.